-Nancy Libin, co-chair of DWT’s Privacy & Security + Technology practice, helps companies in a wide range of industries navigate the ever-increasing and complex array of privacy and cybersecurity laws and regulations.
-Nancy takes time to understand each client’s business operations and objectives, recognizing that not every company has the same tolerance for risk.
-And because data is the lifeblood of today’s digital economy, Nancy offers practical advice so that clients can manage and use data effectively - and responsibly - to achieve their business goals.
+Nancy Libin, co-chair of DWT's technology, communications, privacy and security practice, helps companies in a wide range of industries navigate the ever-increasing and complex array of privacy and cybersecurity laws and regulations.
+Nancy takes time to understand each client's business operations and objectives, recognizing that not every company has the same tolerance for risk.
+And because data is the lifeblood of today's digital economy, Nancy offers practical advice so that clients can manage and use data effectively—and responsibly—to achieve their business goals.

 A former chief privacy and civil liberties officer of the U.S. Department of Justice, and counsel to then-Senator Joe Biden on the Senate Judiciary Committee, Nancy also brings a three-dimensional understanding of law, policy, and strategy that enables her to help clients understand and effectively participate in legislative activity and government proceedings.